pdprof/ssl/docker/mustgather-ssl-1/README.md

 # MustGather Hands-On SSL case

-## Start db-connections container on docker or openshift
+## Start ssl container on docker or openshift

 Follow steps described at parent folder's README

-## Access to the servlet to test db operation select/insert/update/dalete
+## Access to the servlet to test HttpsURLConnection class from servlet

 Access to following URL by your browser